-Practical Compliance with USP Chapters <797> and <800>
+Practical Compliance with USP chapters <797> and <800> April 29-30, 2021

-Course Description and Target Audience: This is an updated management level course geared towards individuals who are responsible for ensuring compliance with the USP Compounding Standards revised and published in 2019.
-The course focuses on the practical application of the standards from the revised USP <797> and the new USP <800>, effective December 1, 2019.
+Course Description: The course is geared towards individuals who are responsible for ensuring compliance with the USP Compounding Standards.
+The training is based on USP 797 (2019) version and current best practices.
+Where applicable, the training program provides a comparison of the differences between the currently enforceable version of USP 797 (2008) and the (2019) version whose publication was postponed due to appeals.
+The course focuses on the practical application of the standards from the revised USP <797> and the new USP <800>.

-Target Audience: The target audience includes pharmacists, pharmacy technicians, and others who are practicing in a sterile compounding environment and/or who are designated as responsible for the performance of a sterile compounding facility.
-Participants who satisfactorily complete the program will receive a certificate of completion as well as 16 hours of live ACPE-accredited continuing pharmacy education credit.
+Target Audience: Pharmacists, pharmacy technicians, and others who are practicing in a sterile compounding environment and/or who are designated as responsible for the performance of a sterile compounding facility.